 Services that are covered for you What you must pay when you get these services Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
 Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$40 copay for Medicare-covered urgently needed service visits.
 You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
 Urgently needed services outside the United States are covered. \$90 copay for urgently needed services outside of the United States.
 The worldwide urgently needed services visit cost-share is not waived if you are admitted for inpatient hospital care.
 You are covered for up to \$50,000 every year for emergency or urgently needed services outside the United States.
 Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts \$40 copay for all other eye exams to diagnose and treat diseases of the eye.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts In-Network \$40 copay for all other eye exams to diagnose and treat diseases of the eye.
 Prior Authorization may be required.
+Out-of-Network \$50 copay for all other eye exams to diagnose and treat diseases of the eye.

-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 copay for a Medicare-covered glaucoma screening.
-For people with diabetes, screening for diabetic retinopathy is covered once per year \$0 copay for Medicare-covered retinal exam for diabetic members.
+Services that are covered for you What you must pay when you get these services For people who are at high risk of glaucoma, we will cover In-Network \$0 copay for a one glaucoma screening each year.
+People at high risk of Medicare-covered glaucoma glaucoma include: people with a family history of glaucoma, screening. people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
+Out-of-Network \$0 copay for a Medicare-covered glaucoma screening.
+For people with diabetes, screening for diabetic retinopathy is In-Network \$0 copay for Medicare-covered covered once per year. retinal exam for diabetic members.
 Prior Authorization may be required.
+Out-of-Network \$0 copay for Medicare-covered retinal exam for diabetic members.